 Step 4: Find out the concerned Public Information Officer

-RTI Act provides that RTI forms should be addressed to the concerned PIO.
+RTI Act provides that in the RTI application format, letter should be addressed to the concerned PIO.
 Details of PIOs and Appellate Authorities can be obtained on telephone or by visiting the respective office.

 Important points to be noted here are: